A Guide to Starting a Successful Project Initiation Phase

 • Involve relevant stakeholders.

-Now let’s take a closer look at some of the key outputs of the project initiation phase.
-The steps for project initiation may vary depending on the organization and project requirements, but generally include the following:
+Key outputs of project initiation may vary depending on the organization and project requirements but generally include the following steps:

-Identify the stakeholders who need to be involved in the project.
-This includes internal like the project sponsor, project manager, and team members, as well as external stakeholders, such as customers, employees, suppliers, regulatory bodies, and shareholders.
-Stakeholders can be categorized into the following groups, simplifying communication and engagement:
+Identify the key stakeholders who need to be involved in the project.
+Internal stakeholders include the project sponsor, project manager, and team members.

 • High power, high interest